 This is an ambassadorial award and applicants must demonstrate they are leaders, ambassadors for the profession and serve as role models for other women who dream of becoming engineers.

-Our Call for Applications for our
+Our Call for our 2021 Awards is now Closed

 - Must self-identify as a female